uqzqiao/M-GCTA/README.md

 2. GREML analysis: M-GCTA allows users to construct genetic relationship matrices (GRM) indexing genetic similarity across the genome between parents and offspring, enabling the estimation of variance due to maternal (or alternatively paternal) and offspring genetic effects.

-Of note: M-GCTA is built on the basis of GCTA, so it inherently adopted all GCTA functions.
+Of note: M-GCTA is built on the basis of GCTA, so it inherently adopts all GCTA functions.
 The users can tailor the analysis to their needs, but please bear in mind that this is a subject for further inquiry.

 ### QC step ###
 This step is to extract unrelated mother-/father-offspring pairs.